influxdata/influxdb/docs/logging.md

 ### Format

 IOx supports logging in many formats.
-For a list run `influxdb_iox run --help` and view the help output for `--log-format`.
+For a list run `influxdb_iox run query --help` and view the help output for `--log-format`.

 <sup>1.</sup> This span propagation uses thread-local storage and therefore does not automatically carry across